itwolfe/UsefulScripts/README.md

 # UsefulScripts
-This is a collection of scripts that I have written.
+This is a collection of scripts that I have created that have made my IT career easier.